Meditation for Impatient People

 What should you do when you are impatient during meditation?
 Make impatience the object: locate it, name it, rate it, and watch whether it changes before you obey it.

 Start by finding the body signal.
-Is it jaw pressure, a tight chest, tapping fingers, heat in the face, or a leaning-forward feeling?
-Then name the thought: “This is pointless,” “I’m wasting time,” or “I should check my phone.”
+Is it a stomach flutter, dry lips, tapping fingers, heat in the face, or that forward-leaning feeling of wanting to be finished?
+Then name the thought: “This is pointless,” “I’m wasting time,” or “I need to move on.”
 Rate the urge from 1 to 10.
-Wait one breath.
+Take one breath with it.
 Rate it again.

 Best for: irritation, phone-checking urges, waiting rooms, and the grocery line with a clenched basket.
 Not ideal for: overwhelming panic, trauma activation, or intense distress without support.